gear-foundation/academy/docs/02-substrate-id/mobile-app.md

 ---
-title: How to create an account via mobile app
+title: How to create an account via a mobile app
 sidebar_position: 6
 hide_table_of_contents: true
 ---